 Your pet has been scratching like crazy, and you want to provide some immediate relief.
 That means it’s time to use a flea comb.
-While combing your pet won’t do as thorough a job as a spot on treatment or an oral pill when it comes to killing fleas, it can help your pet feel better quickly.
+While combing your pet won’t do as thorough a job as a spot on treatment like Advantage for dogs or Advantage for cats, or an oral pill like Comfortis or Sentinel for dogs - when it comes to killing fleas, it can help your pet feel better quickly.

 What You Need

 First thing first!
 To comb your pet for fleas, you need a flea comb.
 There are several options out there, depending on what you are looking for.
 The Safari Double Row Flea Comb has not one, but two sets of metal teeth meant to pick up fleas when you use it to comb your pet.
 The JW Gripsoft Flea Comb has its metal teeth turned at a ninety degree angle away from its handle, which it claims will make the combing process more comfortable for your pet.